Parimatch IPL 2026 Offer - 1000% bonus up to ₹70,000 | Goal.com India

 Not just that, users can win not one, not two but five extra gifts on top of the deposit match.
 The bonus code IPLPARI needs to be entered during registration in order to activate the offer.

-To make the most of Parimatch’s IPL welcome offer this season, you should be inclined towards backing the underdogs.
-Having said that, don’t just blindly bet against the favourites.
-Rather, you need to carefully evaluate when it makes sense to take a punt on an upset.
+In order to truly make the most out of Parimatch’s IPL welcome offer, you need to be more inclined towards backing the underdogs.
+However, don’t simply bet against the favourites for the sake of it.
+Rather, carefully evaluate when it makes sense to back an upset.

-This week, we believe that the DC vs. PBKS match has the makings of what could potentially be the biggest upset of IPL 2026 thus far.
-For that to happen, the toss could play a crucial role.
+This week, the RR vs. DC encounter has potential to be one of the biggest upsets of IPL 2026.
+The Capitals have been the definition of hot and cold.
+When they find their rhythm, they can outscore any team in the league, as was evident by their monumental 264/2 against league leaders PBKS.

-The Arun Jaitley stadium pitch is a batter’s paradise, but this game is slated for a 3:30 pm IST start.
-In the absence of dew, the scorching heat will bake the surface, causing it to slow down and potentially grip during the second innings.
-If the Capitals win the loss and elect to bat first, they need to aim for a score north of 220 - a target which could prove to be tricky for the Kings to chase.
+However, their floor is incredibly low as well.
+Their bowling unit collapsed and failed to defend 264 against the Kings.
+They were bowled out for just 75 runs against RCB.
+It is incredibly difficult to predict which version of the Capitals will show up.

-- DC to cause an upset - DC to win vs. CSK @2.18 on Parimatch
+- DC to cause an upset - DC to win vs. RR @2.34 on Parimatch

-- More boundaries for PBKS - PBKS to score more 4s @2.04 on Parimatch
+- More boundaries for RR - RR to score more 4s @2.04 on Parimatch

-- Better start for PBKS top order - PBKS to have better first partnership @1.88 on Parimatch
+- Better start for DC top order - DC to have better first partnership @1.98 on Parimatch